 How Hiring Assessments Improve the Candidate Experience

 The challenge of finding talent is universal shares Henrik.
 It doesn’t matter what country you are in.
 He says that the market for tech talent is competitive no matter where in the world you are hiring for, and the need to qualifying that talent is the same.
-Henrik created his hiring assessment technology after becoming frustrated in as a candidate himself.
+Henrik created his code test assessment technology after becoming frustrated as a candidate himself.
 He says that often times the recruiter or hiring manager isn’t technical which lends to not only the company hiring the wrong candidates for the role, but also drawing out the hiring process for everyone including the candidates.
 Great candidates want to work for companies who are organized and have established processes that takes into account their own time as well.
 This is why technical hiring assessments are so important.
 You need to hire quickly and respect the time of your candidate pool.

 Candidates Are Gaming the Hiring and Interview Process